braunku/pfc-provisioning-tool/README.md

 Get started
 ===========
-Install the driver on your controller.
-This is done with the following command:
+Connect to your controller using ssh as the root user.
+Run this utility  with the following command from the default /root directory:
 `wget -O menu.sh https://raw.githubusercontent.com/braunku/pfc-provisioning-tool/main/menu.sh && sh menu.sh`

 Requirements